An online course in urban and regional planning teaches you about the intelligent organisation of buildings, infrastructure and landscapes.

 UNE Urban and Regional Planning

-UNE has a conversion course and an extension course in urban and regional planning.
+UNE has both a conversion course and an extension course in urban and regional planning.
 They both run for 3 trimesters.
-The graduate diploma is for university graduates without planning experience.
+The graduate diploma is a career conversion course for university graduates without a planning background.
 A third of the time is allocated to fieldwork.
-The masters program consists of coursework only.
+The masters program consists of coursework only and allows experienced planners to extend their knowledge and skills.